wellspringcp/wellspring/01-principles/01-principles-apologia.md

 ### Definition of Private Property

-We recognize and respect the sovereignty of the individual with exceptions applied for contagions/biohazards and war readiness.
+`WS` recognizes and respects the sovereignty of the individual with exceptions applied for contagions/biohazards and war readiness.

 Contagions do not respect private property and do not limit their deleterious effects only to those actors who volitionally put themselves at risk.
 In order to enforce non-interference, controls on the behaviours of infected/contagious entities may be required.
 Biohazard may materials into the same category, though not as frequently as contagions because contagions actively seek to propagate themselves, independent of whether or not their host intends to assist them in propagation.